CEgolf.com

 The Key To Playing Better Golf

-When you arrive at the range on a playing day, and throughout the day, your only thought should be of where you are going to hit your ball—your target.
-On the course, pick a spot from which you would like to hit your next shot (another advantage of playing target golf is it forces you to think ahead) and try your best to hit it there.
+When you arrive at the range on a playing day, and throughout your round, clear your mind of swing thoughts.
+Your focus should be on where you want to hit your ball—your target—and how the ball is going to get there.
+When on a tee, look ahead and pick a spot from which you would like to hit into the green (another advantage of focusing on targets is it forces you to think ahead) and do your best to hit it there.

-If you are going to give target golf a try, work on it for at least a few months, preferably a little on the practice tee at first, before judging its value.
-For at least the first month, I guarantee that you will have a mighty struggle—this is a different way to play golf.
-It will take time to become acclimated.
-As you get used to playing and practicing target golf, you will get a glimpse of a new game—a game in which golf is more in the mental realm, not physical.
-This is the game great players play!
+If you are going to give it a try, work on it for at least a few months, preferably a little on the practice range at first.
+For at least the first month it will be a struggle—this is a different way to play golf.
+As you get used to playing without swing thoughts, you will get a glimpse of a new game—the game good players play!

-let's look at two scenarios.
-1) When you stand on a tee and aim in a general direction down the fairway, anytime your ball ends up in the fairway, you have hit your target—you have accomplished your goal.
-Somewhere in your brain you are rewarded for your achievement.
-Scenario 2) When you stand on the tee and you aim at a sprinkler head that is 7 yards in from the left rough and 263 yards out and your ball ends up 248 yards out and 5 yards in from the right rough, you have missed your target by approximately 23 yards.
-Even though the ball is in the fairway, possibly in great position, you have not achieved your goal—it wasn't the shot you were trying to hit.
+Scenario 2) When you stand on the tee and you aim at a sprinkler head that is 7 yards in from the left rough and 263 yards out and your ball ends up 248 yards out and 5 yards in from the right rough, you have missed your target by approximately 20 yards.
+Even though the ball is in the fairway, possibly in great position, you have missed your target by a wide margin.
 No reward this time!
+With specific targets, being rewarded for only the best of shots will help you develop into a better ball striker.

 I would like to end this page with an excerpt from the October, 1997 issue of Golf Digest in which a 1987 interview with Ben Hogan was reprinted.
 The interviewer was Nick Seitz.